This TIBCO StreamBase® Adapter for Informatica Ultra Messaging Publishing Output was formerly known as part of the 29 West LBM adapter suite.

-Before launching any of the sample application you will also need to setup the launch config to include the
+Before launching any of the sample modules, you also need to setup the launch configuration to include the

-Path which includes the location of the Informatica install location.
-Also a
+Path that includes the location of the Informatica installation location.
+Also, an

-OF A NODE, if you are using an existing node these will not take effect.
+These variables ONLY TAKE EFFECT AT INSTALLATION OF A NODE.
+If you are using an existing node, these do not take effect.